UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 3. This [paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Karras_Analyzing_and_Improving_the_Image_Quality_of_StyleGAN_CVPR_2020_paper.pdf) talks about the redesigns of the original StyleGAN in order to improve upon its generative image modeling capabilities.

+4. This [paper](https://arxiv.org/pdf/2006.06676.pdf) talks about the particular StyleGAN2 model that was used in this project which was StyleGAN2-ADA.

+5. This [paper](https://arxiv.org/pdf/1511.06434v2.pdf) talks about the DCGAN model.

 ### Most Relevant Code
-This [github repository](https://github.com/lucidrains/stylegan2-pytorch) implements a simple Pytorch implementation of StyleGan2, which is the style-based GAN Architecture.
-This repository will be used as a baseline to compare StyleGan architecture to GPEN architecture, and it is also used as the prior GAN for GPEN.

 This [github repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2/#faces-FFHQ-config-e-256x256) contains a list of pretrained weights for the StyleGAN2-ADA model on different datasets.

+This [github repository](https://github.com/pranjaldatta/SSIM-PyTorch) has an implementation of the SSIM metric that will be used to compare the ground truth original images to the generated images from the models that we are testing.

 ## Reference